 Similarly, look at the F8 cell result.

-The same formula only thing we have changed is [Range Lookup] criteria from TRUE to FALSE and look at the results, for all those cells which are not exact lookup values we have got the error values, so whichever cells has the exact lookup value in Table 1 has got the perfect results.
+The same formula the only thing we have changed is [Range Lookup] criteria from TRUE to FALSE and look at the results.
+For all those cells which are not exact lookup values, we have got the error values, so whichever cells have the exact lookup value in Table 1 has got the perfect results.

-So in 99.999% of the time, we need exact matching result so FALSE is the criteria we need to use to get exact matching results.
+So in 99.999% of the time, we need the exact matching results, so FALSE is the criteria we need to use to get exact matching results.

 Things to Remember

-- The need of using TRUE may not arise so always stick to FALSE as the criteria for [Range Lookup]
+- The need for using TRUE may not arise, so always stick to FALSE as the criteria for [Range Lookup]

-- [Range Lookup] is an optional argument and if you ignore it will take TRUE as the default matching criteria.
+- [Range Lookup] is an optional argument, and if you ignore it, it will take TRUE as the default matching criteria.